 - Become a guest contributor on an influential media outlet.
 It’s a good way to expose your brand to more people, increase your brand authority, SEO rankings, and site traffic.
 In addition, visitors will have a higher level of trust, which will help increase conversions.

 How can you tell efforts to boost brand signals are working?
 Analytics!

 Brand signals can be measured through branded searches and tracked in Google Analytics.
 If you see a considerable increase in website traffic from branded searches, your Brand Signal Strategy is working.

 9. On-Site Webspam Factors

-On-site webspam factors address low-quality website content or features, including anything that increases friction in the user experience and increase bounce rates.
+On-site webspam factors address low-quality website content or features, including anything that increases friction in the user experience and increases bounce rates.
 Examples include ads above the fold, links to low-quality sites, pop-ups, sneaky redirects, etc.

 If something causes human users a bad experience, there’s a good chance Google will penalize your site’s SEO rankings.